modelica-3rdparty/ExternalMedia/README_changelog.md

 ## v3.3.1 - 2022/02/17
  - Updated CoolProp to v6.4.1
  - Fixed problems with CoolProp interpolation tables
- - Added precompiled binaries for Visual Studio 2022
+ - Added more precompiled binaries
+ - Use git to retrieve the OpenModelica development environment

 ## v3.3.0 - 2021/05/05
  - The first release after a long period of inactivity.